Simple Living. Solid Future.

 School Transition to Community Space

 The City of Greeley is moving forward with efforts to explore the transition of the soon‑to‑close local school into a dedicated community space.
-The facility would be repurposed to support a wide range of community needs—including recreation, educational programs, public meetings, and activities for residents of all ages.
+The facility could be repurposed to support a wide range of community needs—including recreation, educational programs, public meetings, and activities for residents of all ages.

 Quarterly Newsletter